liwei-cn/GitBook-RoboCalc/robochart-api/state-machine.md

 ## Transition {#transition}

-Similarly to a states, transitions must extend the class Transition.
+Similarly to a state, transition must extend the class Transition.
 They can provide a number of functions:`reg`,`check`,`cancel`,`condition`and`action`.
 The first three are necessary if the transition has an event as a trigger, the fourth if the transition has a condition and the final if the transition has an action.
 A subclass of`Transition`may implement four optional functions:

 * `virtual void Reg()`: this function is only implemented if the transition has a trigger with an event.
 In this case, the function`reg`of a channel must be called \(with appropriate parameters\) and the event returned by the call must be stored in a variable such as`event`;
 * `bool Check()`: this function is implemented to check the occurrence of the registered event.
 It calls the`Check`function of the channel on the event produced by`Reg`;